angelagracesmit/si348_2025/README.md

 ### Course Materials
 - **Lecture Slides**: Lecture slides will be made available in the `slides` directory before classes.
-- **Practice Exercises**: Practice exercises will be provided in the `pracs` directory.
+- **Practicals**: Practical exercises will be provided in the `pracs` directory.
 These are designed to help you apply the concepts introduced in lectures.